Sirius0531/final_project/README.md

 Upload the cleaned dataset to S3 buket AWS XXX---

-**Description of the analysis phase of the project** Technologies, languages, tools, and algorithms used throughout the project Beautiful soup, splinter, pgadmin, jupyter notebook, huggieface (model)
+**Description of the analysis phase of the project** Beautiful soup, splinter, pgadmin, jupyter notebook

 Result of analysis
 Recommendation for future analysis